jackiehjm/stx-docs/doc/source/security/kubernetes/assign-pod-security-policies.rst

 -------------------

-After enabling |PSP| checking, all users with **cluster-admin** roles can directly create pods as they have access to the **privileged** |PSP|.
+After enabling |PSP| checking, all users with **cluster-admin** roles can directly create pods since they have access to the **privileged** |PSP|.
+Also, based on the ClusterRoleBindings and RoleBindings automatically added by
-However, when creating pods through deployments/ReplicaSets/etc., the pods are validated against the |PSP| policies of the corresponding controller serviceAccount in kube-system namespace.

-Therefore, for any user \(including cluster-admin\) to create deployment/ReplicaSet/etc. in a particular namespace:

-.. _assign-pod-security-policies-ul-hsr-1vp-bmb:

--   the user must have |RBAC| permissions to create the deployment/ReplicaSet/etc. in this namespace, and

--   the **system:serviceaccounts:kube-system** must be bound to a role with access to |PSPs| \(for example, one of the system created **privileged-psp-user** or **restricted-psp-user** roles\) in this namespace
+|prod|, all users with cluster-admin roles can also create privileged
+Deployment/ReplicaSets/etc. in the kube-system namespace and restricted Deployment/ReplicaSets/etc. in any other namespace.

-**cluster-admin users** have |RBAC| permissions for everything.
-So it is only the role binding of a |PSP| role to **system:serviceaccounts:kube-system** for the target namespace, that is needed to create a deployment in a particular namespace.
-The following example describes the required RoleBinding for a **cluster-admin user** to create a deployment \(with restricted |PSP| capabilities\) in the 'default' namespace.
+In order to enable privileged Deployment/ReplicaSets/etc. to be created in another namespace, a role binding of a |PSP| role to **system:serviceaccounts:kube-system** for the target namespace, is required.
+However, this will enable *ANY* user with access to Deployments/ReplicaSets/etc in this namespace to create privileged Deployments/ReplicaSets.
+The following example describes the required RoleBinding to allow "creates" of privileged Deployments/ReplicaSets/etc in the 'default' namespace for any user with access to Deployments/ReplicaSets/etc. in the ‘default’ namespace.

 .. code-block:: none

     apiVersion: rbac.authorization.k8s.io/v1
     kind: RoleBinding
     metadata:
-      name: kube-system-restricted-psp-users
+      name: default-privileged-psp-users
       namespace: default
     roleRef:
        apiGroup: rbac.authorization.k8s.io
        kind: ClusterRole
-       name: restricted-psp-user
+       name: privileged-psp-user
     subjects:
     - kind: Group
       name: system:serviceaccounts:kube-system